Union Pacific 737: History

-Locomotive No. 737 and some of her sisters migrated southward about 1904 to the Texas and Louisiana lines of the Southern Pacific System, such as the Galveston, Harrisburg and San Antonio Railway, the Texas and New Orleans Railroad, and Morgan's Louisiana and Texas Railroad and Steamship Company.
+Locomotive No. 737 and some of her sisters migrated southward about 1904 to the Texas and Louisiana lines of the Southern Pacific Railroad, such as the Galveston, Harrisburg and San Antonio Railway, the Texas and New Orleans Railroad, and Morgan's Louisiana and Texas Railroad and Steamship Company.
 According to one source, No. 737 became No. 246, lettered "Morgan's Louisiana and Texas."
 Other sources suggest that it became a Texas and New Orleans Railroad locomotive.
 The Southern Pacific Company owned or controlled both of these Texas-Louisiana railroads, but the question of which subsidiary owned No. 246 is not unimportant, because it would have determined how the locomotive was lettered.
 In 1913, in a renumbering and reorganization of motive power, the Southern Pacific Company gave the locomotive its final number: No. 246 became No. 216.
 At the time, the locomotive probably was lettered "Southern Pacific Lines" in large white letters on her tender, with the number on the cab and the small initials to indicate the actual Southern Pacific subsidiary that owned her.

-During the first quarter of the 20th century the owning railroads made a number of important modifications to Engine 246, later 216.
+During the first quarter of the 20th century, the owning railroads made a number of important modifications to Engine 246, later 216.
 By the end of 1904, subsequent to Congress passing a safety act that mandated the change, the Southern Pacific converted the locomotive's link and pin coupling equipment to automatic "knuckle" couplers, possibly of the Janney type.
 At unknown dates, a number of other changes followed as the locomotive experienced further modernizations quite common on railroads across the country during that time.
 Mechanics and boilermakers replaced the original short smokebox with an extended smokebox with shotgun stack.
 It was almost certainly on the Southern Pacific Lines that the shops converted the locomotive from a coal burner to an oil burner.
 An oil tank was installed in the tender in place of the coal bin and hoses and pipes to feed oil to the firebox were rigged, with suitable controls and probably modification of the firebox grates.
 Thus the locomotive could exploit Texas and Louisiana petroleum for fuel.
 A steel pipe or "boiler tube" pilot replaced the original wooden type of cowcatcher.
 An all-steel cab replaced the original Baldwin wooden cab.
 A new and different headlight replaced the old kerosene "box" headlight.